status-im/ambassador.status.im/application-form.md

 5. What languages can you speak & read fluently?

-6. Would you prefer to have the interview in text (email / text chat)? - Yes or No
+6. 6.
+Do you prefer to have the interview in text(email) or call?
+(Call, Text, or others)

 7. What is your profession? (optional)